HC Wainwright Reaffirms Neutral Rating for GlycoMimetics (NASDAQ:GLYC)

 A number of other research analysts have also recently commented on the company.
-StockNews.com assumed coverage on GlycoMimetics in a report on Thursday, May 30th.
-They issued a sell rating on the stock.
-Capital One Financial downgraded GlycoMimetics from an overweight rating to an equal weight rating in a research report on Monday, May 6th.
+Capital One Financial cut GlycoMimetics from an overweight rating to an equal weight rating in a report on Monday, May 6th.
+StockNews.com started coverage on GlycoMimetics in a research report on Thursday, May 30th.
+They set a sell rating for the company.

-GlycoMimetics (NASDAQ:GLYC – Get Free Report) last released its quarterly earnings results on Thursday, May 9th.
-The biotechnology company reported ($0.17) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.16) by ($0.01).
-Research analysts anticipate that GlycoMimetics will post -0.63 EPS for the current fiscal year.
+GlycoMimetics (NASDAQ:GLYC – Get Free Report) last posted its quarterly earnings data on Thursday, May 9th.
+The biotechnology company reported ($0.17) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.16) by ($0.01).
+As a group, sell-side analysts expect that GlycoMimetics will post -0.64 EPS for the current fiscal year.

 Hedge Funds Weigh In On GlycoMimetics